Integrable models and $K$-theoretic pushforward of Grothendieck classes: Partition functions

 The second type of mixed partition functions we use in this paper is (Figure \ref{picturedbpartition})

 where the order of the layers of the $B$-operators and those of the $D$-operators is reversed from the first type of mixed partition functions \eqref{bdpartitionfunction}.
-One can write the explicit form of \eqref{dbpartitionfunction} exactly as the skew Grothendieck polynomials in the following way.
-Consider the following partition functions constructed only from the $B$-operators \eqref{fivevertexpartitionfunction} (Figure \ref{picturedbpartitionreduction})
+One can write the explicit form of \eqref{dbpartitionfunction} exactly as the skew Grothendieck polynomials.
+Consider the following partition functions constructed only from the $B$-operators \eqref{fivevertexpartitionfunction} (Figure \ref{picturedbpartitiondefinition})

 where